Builder Licensing (Online)

 When can I book my exam?

 You can book your exam at any time, after you have been enrolled in an online course.
-Once your online session date has been confirmed, your exam can be booked for the same day or later (for example, 2 days later, or 2 weeks later).
+Once your online (webinar) session date has been confirmed, your exam can be booked for the same day or later (for example, 2 days later, or 2 weeks later).
 It is entirely up to you to decide when you are ready to write it.

 How do I book my online exam?
 Is there a fee for scheduling?